6fried/MindYourStep/README.md

 # MindYourStep

-My First Project with Cocos Creator
+This is my First Project made with Cocos Creator.
+It has been made following [the tutorial in the main documentation](https://docs.cocos.com/creator/manual/en/getting-started/first-game/).

+1. ## How To Play ?

+    - Left Clic: Jump One Step
+    - Right Clic: Jump Two Steps